At certain times of the year – which usually includes the time around my birthday and Christmas – I find myself doing a bit of deep thinking.

 I’m sure we all feel like this at times – and perhaps compare ourselves with people we aspire to, which makes things worse of course.

-Anyway, I shared my feelings with two great friends (who both have their own businesses) and they immediately jumped to my defense, reassuring me that I was doing great and that persistence pays off.
+Anyway, I shared my feelings with two great friends (who both have their own businesses) and they immediately jumped to my defence, reassuring me that I was doing great and that persistence pays off.

 It was so nice to get their feedback; normally I keep my feelings to myself but I’m glad I didn’t this time.
 They really did cheer me up.
 So thanks Kris and Wibke if you’re reading this – YOU GIRLS ROCK!